MicrosoftDocs/azure-dev-docs/articles/java/sdk/troubleshooting-network.md

 # Troubleshoot networking issues

 This article describes a few tools that can diagnose networking issues of various complexities.
-The scenarios will range from troubleshooting an unexpected response value from a service to root-causing a connection-closed exception.
+This includes scenarios such as troubleshooting an unexpected response value from a service, and root-causing a connection-closed exception.

 For client-side troubleshooting, the Azure client libraries for Java offer a consistent and robust logging story, as described in [Configure logging in the Azure SDK for Java](logging-overview.md).
 However, the client libraries make network calls over various protocols, which may lead to troubleshooting scenarios that extend outside of the troubleshooting scope provided.
-When this happens, the solution is to use the external tooling described in this article to diagnose networking issues.
+When these problems occur, the solution is to use the external tooling described in this article to diagnose networking issues.

 ## Fiddler

 [Fiddler](https://docs.telerik.com/fiddler-everywhere/introduction) is an HTTP debugging proxy that allows for requests and responses passed through it to be logged as-is.
-Capturing the raw requests and responses helps aid in troubleshooting scenarios where the service gets an unexpected request or the client receives an unexpected response.
+The raw requests and responses that you capture can help you troubleshoot scenarios where the service gets an unexpected request, or the client receives an unexpected response.
 To use Fiddler, you need to configure the client library with an HTTP proxy.
 If you use HTTPS, you need extra configuration you need to inspect the decrypted request and response bodies.

 ### Add an HTTP proxy